StephanieUgwuanya/Instacart-Basket-Analysis-Python/README.md

 <h2>Python Libraries</h2>

-Please see below the Python Codes used through this project:
+Please see below the Python Libaries used throughout this project:

 Pandas, Numpy, Seaborn, Matplotlib and Scipy